-4. On the Create Graphmart screen, you have the option edit the title and type an optional description.
-Click Save when you are ready to create the graphmart.
-Anzo creates the graphmart and displays the Overview screen for the new graphmart.
+4. On the Create Graphmart screen, you have the option edit the Title and type an optional Description.
+When you are ready to create the Graphmart and load the data to AnzoGraph, click Create & Activate at the bottom of the screen.
+Anzo creates and activates the Graphmart and displays the Overview screen for the new Graphmart.
 For example: